studioTeaTwo/self-sovereign-blog/posts/004_paywall-without-intermediaries/index.md

 ## Considerations

-### Can't it be completed with just lightning?
+### Can't it be completed with just Lightning?

-I think it would be difficult to do it with just the Lightning Protocol.
+For this use case, I think it would be difficult for L402 to do it with just the Lightning protocol.
 You'll probably need to limit sort of wallet, or at most wrap invoices with an extension like LNURL.
 All we need to do is to be able to return the preimage directly to the app when paying from any wallet.

+### Comparison with other paywalls using Lightning

+There are several paywalls using Lightning.
+I don't know everything, but compared to the existing, privacy is honestly lower because the seller knows the buyer's Nostr account.
+But since the purchase proof is stored on Nostr (not cookies or blog host DB), I think that it has improved the decentralization of data persistence and the convenience being able to port across devices.

-### A case that preimage can not gurantee proof of payment
+### A case that preimage cannot guarantee proof of payment

 There is one problem for NIP-04, which though the message content is encrypted, others can see who is direct messaging with whom.
 Preimage is obtained not only payer, but also intermediate nodes for payment routing.
 Therefore, when combined with NIP-04's messaging data, parties other than the payer may also get authorization for paywalled content.
 To avoid this, it is necessary to prevent routing nodes from acquiring preimages, or to completely hide preimage passing message from others.
 Therefore, this paywall currently has a vulnerability and will be treated as a proof-of-concept experiment.